ChiragChauhan4579/MLops/MLflow examples/multi model tracking of iris classification/README.md

 # Multi model tracking of iris classification

-To run the script enter this command
+To run MLproject file enter this command

 ```
 mlflow run .